The Twilight Zone: 1961 LP record release

 In that year, Marty Manning and His Orchestra released an LP record The Twilight Zone: A Sound Adventure in Space on Columbia Records.

 It was recorded with top New York City session musicians, including Mundell Lowe (guitar), Jerry Murad (harmonica), Harry Breuer (vibraphone), and Phil Kraus (percussion).
 Lyric soprano Lois Hunt provided the wordless vocals, and Teo Macero was credited with special effects.
-Manning himself was credited with playing the serpent, Ondioline, and Ondes Martenot.
+Manning was credited with playing the serpent, Ondioline, and Ondes Martenot.

 The first track was the title theme.
-Thereafter, the other tracks, and their writers, were:
+The other tracks and their writers, were: